brson/rfcs/text/0000-release-channels.md

 problematic from a PR perspective.
 Implementing this RFC will require careful attention to the libraries it affects.

-Recorgnizing this risk, we must put in place processes to monitor the compatibility of known Cargo crates with the stable release channel, using evidence drawn from those crates to prioritize the stabilization of features and libraries.
-The details of this process are out of scope for this RFC.
+Recognizing this risk, we must put in place processes to monitor the compatibility of known Cargo crates with the stable release channel, using evidence drawn from those crates to prioritize the stabilization of features and libraries.
+This work has already begun, with popular feature gates being ungated, and library stabilization work being prioritized based on the needs of Cargo crates.

-Syntax extensions, lints, and any program using the compiler API's will not be compatible with the stable release channel at 1.0 since it is not possible to stabilize `#[plugin_registrar]` in time.
+Syntax extensions, lints, and any program using the compiler APIs will not be compatible with the stable release channel at 1.0 since it is not possible to stabilize `#[plugin_registrar]` in time.
 Plugins are very popular.
 This pain will partially be alleviated by a proposed